 It is also essential for you to be reasonable when driving on the road.
 Your extra fast speed can possibly affect others involved on the road as well.
 This is why you should be considerate and understanding towards those around you.
 To answer people on the question — can you lane split on a motorcycle, it is yes.
 You can split lanes on a motorcycle but only in selective states.

-Guidelines for Motorcycles on Road
+Guidelines for Motorcycles

 The CHP’s Motorcycle Safety Program issues various guidelines for people to clarify and follows them daily.
 Some of the most highlighted guidelines include: